fusioncharts/dev_centre_docs/getting-started/angular/angularjs/special-events-using-angularjs.md

 heading: Special Events using AngularJS
 ---

 FusionCharts Suite XT API offers a wide range of events that you can use to trigger actions for different stages in the life cycle of a chart or when you interact with a chart.
-For example, events can be used to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.
+For example, you can use events to trigger action(s) when a chart renders successfully, when data completes loading, when a data plot is clicked, when the mouse pointer is hovered over a data plot, and so on.

 This article focuses on how you can dynamically drag the column and see modified value as text using `angularjs-fusioncharts` component.